High-Speed Rail – Good for Minnesota

 High-speed rail expands the opportunities for business people, families and senior citizens to travel to great destinations within and outside of the Mississippi River Route.
-This “three-for-one” investment increases the speed and frequency of passenger service, increases freight rail capacity, avoiding more expensive truck transport, and shares costs with the development of the Red Rock Corridor commuter rail project.
+This needed investment would increase the speed and frequency of passenger service and increase freight rail capacity, avoiding more expensive truck transport.

 The project is forecast to provide up to $2.3 billion in economic benefits for the state, and would create 1,600 permanent jobs and 15,000 construction jobs in Minnesota.
 Learn More